gtycody/C_Cpp_notebooks/README.md

-11/24/19
+11/24/19    init
+12/01/19    updated back from thx-giving

 Content of this C Cpp learning content

 -c_basic

--data structure
+-data structure (focus on achieve python methed in C)

 -concurrency

--pointer_basic
+-pointer_basic (basic pointer)

--pointer_method
+-pointer_method (advance pointer)

--socket
+-socket (basic internet)

--system
+-system (some real system case)

-virtualization
+-virtualization (should be in system)

 The structure now is kinda messy, it will be updated